L-nsamba/urban_mobility_data_explorer_Group-15/README.md

      DB_NAME=your_database_name
      DB_CA=path_to_ssl_certificate
  ```
-* You can access this information from your MYSQL client of choice e.g Aiven
+* You can access this information from your MYSQL client of choice e.g Aiven <br>

-* 3️⃣ <strong> Run the ETL pipeline to populate </strong>
+<strong> 3.
+Run the ETL pipeline to populate </strong>
  ```
     python etl/etl_pipeline.py
  ```
-* This will the raw taxi trip data, apply exclusion rules, enrich with zone lookup and insert processed records into the datbase
+* This will the raw taxi trip data, apply exclusion rules, enrich with zone lookup and insert processed records into the database <br>
-* ⚠️ <strong>Warning </strong>
-* The NYC Yellow Taxi Jan 2019 Dataset contains over 7 millions rows of data.
+⚠️ <strong>Warning: </strong> The NYC Yellow Taxi Jan 2019 Dataset contains over 7 millions rows of data.
 It is advisable to check your RAM storage permissionns with your MYSQL client before running or only entering a significantly smaller number of rows (1-2 million) for test cases.